-where $\lambda_{i}$ denotes the Lipschitz constant of PUE $i$, and $\mu$ denotes the upper bound of the gradient of loss.
+where $\lambda_{i}$ denotes the Lipschitz constant of PUE $i$ and $\mu$ denotes the upper bound of the gradient of loss.
 Let $a_{K-1}^{(m)}$ and $b_{K-1}^{(m)}$ denote

-Here, (\ref{eq:a}) holds because the upper bound of the gradient is a constant by assumption \ref{assumption2}, and the Lipschitz constant represents the smallest upper bound of loss.
-Moreover, (\ref{eq:b}) holds because we assume that the non-IID data of PUEs follow the symmetric Dirichlet distribution with the same concentration parameter \cite{ref:noniid2}.
-Based on (\ref{eq:a}) and (\ref{eq:b}), we can finally derive the upper bound of the weight difference as
+Here, \eqref{eq:a} holds because the upper bound of the gradient is constant according to Assumption \ref{assumption2}, and the Lipschitz constant represents the smallest upper bound of the loss.
+Moreover, \eqref{eq:b} holds because we assume that the non-IID data of the PUEs follow a symmetric Dirichlet distribution with the same concentration parameters~\citep{ref:noniid2}.
+Based on \eqref{eq:a} and \eqref{eq:b}, we can finally derive the upper bound of the weight difference as